ShiftLeftSecurity/scan-action/README.md

 ╚╚══════╝ ╚═════╝╚═╝  ╚═╝╚═╝  ╚═══╝
 ```

-[Scan](https://slscan.io) is a free and open-source security tool for modern DevOps teams.
+[Security Scan](https://slscan.io) is a free and open-source security tool for modern DevOps teams.
 With an integrated multi-scanner based design, Scan can detect various kinds of security flaws in your application and infrastructure code in a single fast scan without the need for any _remote server_!
 The product supports a range of integration options: from scanning every push via a git hook to scanning every build and pull-request in the CI/CD pipelines.

 ## Highlighted Features